Michael Marks Awards for Poetry Pamphlets: Michael Marks Publishers' Award

 The Michael Marks Publishers' Award recognises an outstanding UK publisher of poetry in pamphlet form.

 The following is a list of shortlisted publishers.
 Winners are listed in yellow, first in their year.

 Award for Poetry in a Celtic Language

 In 2019, the inaugural Michael Marks Award for Poetry in a Celtic Language was awarded to Morgan Owen for his pamphlet moroedd/dŵr, published by Cyhoeddiadau'r Stamp.

+Michael Marks Award for Environmental Poet of the Year

+This was inaugurated 2022-23 and recognises an outstanding UK poetry in pamphlet form about climate change, its effects and what to do about it.
+There is one award each year.
+They have been: